 4. Dress for less stress

 Get prepped for the next morning by laying out your clothes before you hit the sack.
-This is particularly great for those that have an early morning alarm set for the gym.
+This is particularly great for those who have an early morning alarm set for the gym.
 This will save any unwanted, stressful thoughts throughout your night and will get you bouncing out of bed in the morning knowing that you have one less decision to make.

 Related: Five tips for creating a morning routine.